Civil & Environmental Engineering Technology

 - Demonstrating the skills and ability needed to continue learning through formal education or adapt to changing technologies in the workplace

-Students with an Associate of Engineering in Civil & Environmental Engineering Technology will be able to:
+The Student Outcomes are for graduates with an Associate of Engineering in Civil & Environmental Engineering Technology to be able to:

 - Apply the knowledge, techniques, skills, and modern tools in Civil & Environmental Engineering Technology to narrowly-defined engineering technology activities